Review fit standardization against FACETS-style ZSTD conventions

 large_zstd_shiftwhen the |ZSTD| flag status is unchanged.
 Default0.5.- df_ratio_tolerance

-Relative df-difference tolerance used to classify the internal engine-vs-FACETS-style df difference; for example,
+Relative df-difference tolerance used to classify the within-mfrmr engine-vs-FACETS-style df difference; for example,

 0.05means a 5 percent df difference.